Tim O'Leary: Storylines

 Susannah was horrified when she saw the video, which confirmed her suspicions that Emily had been behind the hate campaign.
 Although furious with Emily, Susannah decided not to involve the police and just tell her grandmother Jessie Hilton (Marji Campi) instead, as she thought Emily had suffered enough with the deaths of her father and brother.
 However, when she called round, Jessie she was out.
-Susannah instead told Nikki (Suzanne Collins) about the video but said she wouldn't be reporting it to the police.
+Susannah instead told Emily's sister Nikki (Suzanne Collins) about the video but said she wouldn't be reporting it to the police.
 Nikki immediately called Emily home from college and told her about the tape.
 Emily panicked by the thought of Susannah seeing the tape sought reassurance from Tinhead.

 Tinhead and Emily returned to the bungalow but when they arrived a police car was parked outside of Susannah's house, and thinking that the police had been called they decided to run away, stealing Ray Hilton's (Kenneth Cope) car to make their escape.
 After they were well clear of Brookside, Tinhead tried to persuade Emily to return to the close letting him take the blame for her crimes, but Emily was determined they should go on the run together.

 Tinhead managed to find a job working in a bar, but they had to leave after Tinhead fought with the owner who had attacked Emily.
 By this time they were running out of money so Emily decided they should call on Brian, a gay salesman they had met previously in Blackpool.
 Emily planned to blackmail Brian by threatening to tell his family that he was gay.
 Brian refused to hand over any money, so a vindictive Emily told Brian's family.
 Brian's wife was disgusted by this revelation and decided to leave him, taking their children with her.

 Tinhead thought Emily had gone too far this time and decided they should both return to Brookside and confess to the police.
 Emily agreed to do this, but just as Tinhead was confessing to stealing Susannah's car, Emily discovered that Susannah hadn't reported them after all.
 It was too late though, as the police then ask to see the video and as a result they were both charged.
 Tinhead and Emily were both released on bail with Tinhead staying at Mick's house and Emily with Jessie.
 As if this wasn't bad enough for Tinhead, he discovered that while he was away, his best friend Sinbad had left the close.